coopp/hlsl-specs/proposals/0016-c-interface-compiler-library.md

 #### Main Compile() entrypoint
 The library instance is passed into a Compile function to compile a shader.
 Compilation of a shader returns a HlslCompilerResult.
-An HlslCompilerResult is a container instance that holds one or more outputs.
+A HlslCompilerResult is a container object that holds one or more outputs.
 Individual output values are accessed by calling GetHlslCompilerResultOutput() and returned as HlslCompilerBuffer values.